-Muddy says: This Catholic boys' school puts equal stock in moral guidance as it does in academia, making for well-rounded young men, eager to reach their full potential and give something back to the wider community.
+Muddy says: This Catholic school puts equal stock in moral guidance as it does in academia, making for well-rounded young people, eager to reach their full potential and give something back to the wider community.

-St Columba’s College is a selective Catholic Boys’ School, based in leafy St Albans, with 820 pupils aged 4-18.
+St Columba’s College is a selective Catholic School, based in leafy St Albans, with 820 pupils aged 4-18.
 It boasts probably one of the best views in the city… From the sports field (and reception area, where I’m greeted by my hosts), there’s a spectacular panorama with the Cathedral and Abbey smack bang in the middle.
 Rather apt as a backdrop for a Catholic school, but I’m sure they thought of that!
 From September 2021, they are also really excited to be taking girls into the Lower Prep (Reception, Year 1 and Year 2) and Lower Sixth, followed by a phased transition to co-education.

 The school was founded in 1939 by a Catholic layman, Mr Phillip O’Neil, before the Brothers of the Sacred Heart came over from New England in 1955 and bought it out.
-From just four Brothers, the cohort grew throughout the 60s-80s, with many Brothers holding senior positions at the College, but only four remain actively involved in school life today – one of those is a member of the orginal quartet: Brother Clement, who celebrates his 90th birthday this month.
+From just four Brothers, the cohort grew throughout the 60s-80s, with many Brothers holding senior positions at the College, but only four remain actively involved in school life today – one of those is a member of the orginal quartet: Brother Clement, who recently celebrated his 90th birthday.
 Now, there’s dedication for you…

 These are such a major part of school life that there’s a whole pastoral programme built upon them – SHAPE (which stands for Service, House, Academic, Pastoral, Extra-Curricular).
-This encourages the boys to build on each of these five elements throughout their school career to both better themselves and the College community.
-It means the boys are always thinking about what they can aspire to and how they can give back – just this year, they’ve raised £3000 for Shelter by doing a sponsored sleepout, and collected over 1.5 tonnes of supplies for local food banks.
+This encourages the students to build on each of these five elements throughout their school career to both better themselves and the College community.
+It means the students are always thinking about what they can aspire to and how they can give back – each year they raise money for Shelter by doing a sponsored sleepout, and aim to collect over 1.5 tonnes of supplies for local food banks.

 And they could happily add a 4th C – Community.
 Like most independent schools I visit, the pupils have a real pride in their school, their house, and the various clubs they belong to, and unsurprisingly, that’s often instilled in them before they start here – especially if a parent (even grandparent) or older sibling have attended the school before them.

 Added to that, in the Prep School alone, 28 of the 42 staff have had children at the school and 11 staff have been at St Columba’s for over 20 years.
 I even meet one member of staff who was an ex pupil and now calls his former teachers his colleagues (that must have taken some getting used to!).
-There are also masses of alumni meet-ups (like an annual over 65s lunch) and events, like the Inspiration Day, coming up later in June, where old boys come back and talk to Lower Sixth pupils about careers.
+There are also masses of alumni meet-ups (like an annual over 65s lunch) and events, like the Inspiration Day, which takes place every June, where old pupils come back and talk to Lower Sixth pupils about careers. and events.